satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T01_RHadoop_visitors_prediction.md

 * plyrmr common data manipulation operations

-### Instalation
+### Installation

 To enable RHadoop on existing Hadoop cluster the following steps must be applied:
 1. install R on each node in Cluster
 2. on each node install RHadoop packages with dependencies
-3. set up env variables; run R from console and check that these variables are accessable
+3. set up env variables; run R from console and check that these variables are accessible

 Environment variables required for RHadoop is 'HADOOP_CMD' and 'HADOOP_STREAMING', details are described in [RHadoop Wiki](https://github.com/RevolutionAnalytics/RHadoop/wiki/rmr).
 To facilitate development, RStudio server is recommended to be installed.
 It provides the same GUI for development as standalone RStudio.
 RStudio WebUI accessible just after instalation at '<host>:8787', use login and password of any non-system user on this host.

 ### Overview

-We age going to predict number of visitors in the next period for each country/state using RHadoop.
-We will do it with lineral regression
+We are going to predict number of visitors in the next period for each country/state using RHadoop.
+We will do it with linear regression

 ## Step 1.
 Create table with required data